HealthSage-AI/healthsage-ai-llm/README.md

 ### Furthermore, please note:
 - **No Relative dates:** HealthSage AI Note-to-FHIR will not provide accurate FHIR datetime fields based on text that contains relative time information like "today" or "yesterday".
 Furthermore, relative dates like "Patient John Doe is 50 years old." will not result in an accurate birthdate estimation, since the precise birthday and -month is unknown, and since the LLM is not aware of the current date.
 - **Designed as Patient-centric:** HealthSage AI Note-to-FHIR is trained on notes describing one patient each.
-- **<4k Context window:** The training data for this application contained at most 3686 tokens, which is 90% of the context window for Llama-2 (4096)
+- **<4k Context window:** The training data for this application contained at most 4096 tokens.
+Technically the model supports of to 32k tokens.
 - **Explicit Null:** If a certain FHIR element is not present in the provided text, it is explictely predicted as NULL.
 Explictely modeling the absence of information reduces the chance of hallucinations.
+- **Major European languages:** We've seen encouraging results on German, French, Spanish and Italian.
+However, these are not trained and tested on fully.
-- **Uses Bundles:** For consistency and simplicity, all predicted FHIR resources are Bundled.
+- **Uses Bundles:** For consistency and simplicity, all predicted FHIR resources are transaction Bundles.
 - **Conservative estimates:** Our model is designed to stick to the information explicitely provided in the text.
 - **ID's are local:** ID fields and references are local enumerations (1,2,3, etc.).
 They are not yet tested on referential correctness.
 - **Generation design:** The model is designed to generate a seperate resource if there is information about that resource in the text beyond what can be described in reference fields of related resources.
 - **Test results:** Our preliminary results suggest that HealthSage AI Note-to-FHIR is superior to the GPT-4 foundation model within the scope of our application in terms of FHIR Syntax and ability to replicate the original FHIR resources in our test dataset.
 We are currently analyzing our model on its performance for out-of-distribution data and out-of-scope data.
+- **Evaluation of datetime:** Datetime values are evaluation up to the minute level, since second and sub-second timing is typically not reported in clinical notes.
+For applications where second or sub-second timing is relevant, we advise changing this in your evaluation.